What the sporting regulations say:

 - Drivers must have accumulated 40 points over a three-year period, with points allocation based on which other motorsport series they have participated in and the level of results they achieved.

 - Drivers who qualify for a Super Licence but are then unable to secure an F1 racing seat get a three-year grace period in which their points are valid.

 - As well as securing enough points, drivers will have also have to have spent at least two years in junior single-seater categories, hold a valid road driver’s licence and pass a test on the Formula 1 sporting regulations.
 They must also have completed 300 kilometres of testing in a recent F1 car before they can appear at an event.

 - On a race weekend, a team may make a driver change with the permission of the stewards any time before the start of qualifying.
 The new driver must use the engine and tyres allocated to the original driver.

-- Any holder of a Super Licence may run as an additional driver, but stewards must be informed of a team's plans before the end of initial scrutineering on the Thursday prior to practice.
+- If a team intends to run additional driver(s), stewards must be informed of its plans before the end of initial scrutineering on the Thursday prior to practice.